-- 2.1.1.7.3.
-Therapeutic services based on best practices and evidence informed approaches. - 2.1.1.7.4.
-Substance Use Disorders: for individuals identified by the Mobile Crisis Team as having a substance use disorder, the Team shall coordinate immediate substance use disorder treatment needs with the individual's current substance use disorder provider, with the Contractor's substance use disorder professionals, or with other appropriate substance use disorder professionals as may be needed to assist the individual with stabilization. - 2.1.1.7.5.
-For individuals that are in an emergency department but for whom the Mobile Crisis Team has been notified is in need of crisis stabilization, the Mobile Crisis Team shall endeavor to provide services to the individual, including appropriate treatment. - 2.1.1.7.5.1.
+EXINDICA services ne with the ACT Team to collaborate and coordinate the eded to stabilize the individual and transition the ack into the community and the ACT Team's oversight practicable.
+2.1.1.7.3.
+Therapeutic informed ap services based on best practices and evidence proaches.
+2.1.1.7.4.
+Crisis Team coordinate i with the indi the Contract other approp Use Disorders: for individuals identified by the Mobile as having a substance use disorder, the Team shall immediate substance use disorder treatment needs ividual's current substance use disorder provider, with tor's substance use disorder professionals, or with priate substance use disorder professionals as may be ssist the individual with stabilization.
+2.1.1.7.5. the Mobile stabilization, als that are in an emergency department but for whom Crisis Team has been notified is in need of crisis , the Mobile Crisis Team shall endeavor to provide he individual, including appropriate treatment.
+2.1.1.7.5.1.
 The Contractor shall develop agreements or memorandums of understanding with the emergency departments in Region 6 to support the Contractor's obligation to serve such individuals within an emergency department.
-On or before July 1, 2017, the Contractor shall submit such agreements to the DHHS designee. - 2.1.1.7.6.
-Supports that emphasizes psycho-education, empowerment, partnership and the right to self-determination for individuals challenged by mental illness and recovery; - 2.1.1.7.7.
-Admissions to a Community Crisis Apartment, referenced in Section 2.2.
-While an individual is admitted into a community crisis apartment, the Mobile Crisis Team shall provide brief and continuous psychiatric intervention within this setting to maximize respite and support while minimizing the need for inpatient hospitalization.
-The Contractor shall ensure that: - 2.1.1.7.7.1.
-Ongoing safety assessments are conducted; - 2.1.1.7.7.2.
-Supervision and serial evaluation of mental status are continuous; - 2.1.1.7.7.3.
-There is a focus on individual coping strengths in order to develop a recovery plan; - 2.1.1.7.7.4.
-Medication evaluations are conducted; - 2.1.1.7.7.5.
-Individual supportive therapy is available; and - 2.1.1.7.7.6.
-Referrals for psychiatric, social services, substance use and medical aftercare are coordinated. - 2.1.1.7.8.
-Emergency psychopharmacology interventions provided within twenty-four (24) hours of the crisis response by a full time nurse practitioner or on-call psychiatrist in coordination with primary prescribers, as appropriate.
+On or before July 1, 2017, the Contractor shall submit such agreements to the DHHS designee.
+2.1.1.7.6. partnership hat emphasizes psycho-education, empowerment, and the right to self-determination for individuals by mental illness and recovery; 2.1.1.7.7.
+Section 2.2. crisis apartm continuous prespite and to a Community Crisis Apartment, referenced in .
+While an individual is admitted into a community nent, the Mobile Crisis Team shall provide brief and psychiatric intervention within this setting to maximize I support while minimizing the need for inpatient on.
+The Contractor shall ensure that: 2.1.1.7.7.1.
+Ongoing safety assessments are conducted; 2.1.1.7.7.2.
+Supervision and serial evaluation of mental status are continuous; 2.1.1.7.7.3.
+There is a focus on individual coping strengths in order to develop a recovery plan; 2.1.1.7.7.4.
+Medication evaluations are conducted; N. 2.1.1.7.7.5.
+Individual supportive therapy is available; and 2.1.1.7.7.6.
+Referrals for psychiatric, social services, substance use and medical aftercare are coordinated.
+2.1.1.7.8.
+Emergency psychopharmacology interventions provided within practitioner or on-call psychiatrist in coordination with primary prescribers, as appropriate.